 Estate Planning during the Coronavirus Pandemic

-By Lance Lvovsky, Manager, Tax & Business Services
+By Lance Lvovsky, Senior Manager, Tax & Business Services

 Current economic conditions shaped by the COVID-19 pandemic have resulted in some unique opportunities for estate tax planning.
 Now is the time to take advantage of economic uncertainty to maximize income and estate tax efficiencies.

 For background, the current federal estate and gift tax exemption is $11.58 million (indexed for inflation).
 Under current law, the exemptions will revert to $5.6 million, indexed for inflation, on January 1, 2026.
 The federal estate, gift and generation-skipping transfer tax rate is 40%.